blackyoshi21825/Tesseract/README.txt

 9. Booleans
-    -The Booleans that are avaliable are and, not, or, true, and false -Please note that True returns 1 and False retunrs 0, so please keep that in mind.
+    -The Booleans that are avaliable are and, not, or, true, and false -Please note that True returns 1 and False returns 0, so please keep that in mind.
     -You can use true or false in only comparitive operators, so regular equal sign will not work.

 10.Implementation Notes